 1. Background

-At present, many regions in Japan are facing a phase of population decline.
-Under such circumstances, in order to make the best use of limited resources, improve the satisfaction of residents, and revitalize local communities, it is necessary to consider community development based on three axes: "protecting local life," "creating a better life," and "gaining the ability to earn money in the community."
+Currently, many regions in Japan are facing a phase of population decline, and the maintenance of services for residents is a challenge.
+Under these circumstances, in order to realize "services optimized for individuals," in which the supply side meets the circumstances of the demand side, and to improve the satisfaction of residents and revitalize local communities with limited resources, it is necessary to consider community development based on the three axes of "protecting local life," "creating a better life," and "gaining the ability to earn money in local communities."

 In order to make these efforts a reality, it is essential to cooperate not only with the government but also with a variety of stakeholders, including private companies, NPOs and local residents.

-Digital technologies and data-based applications support all of these efforts, and Area Data Coordination Platform plays an important part in this.
+All of these efforts are supported by digital technology and data utilization, and the Area Data Coordination Platform plays an important part in this.

-Area Data Coordination Platform is a system that aggregates local data and relays them to various services such as administrative procedures and transportation.
+Area Data Coordination Platform is a system that aggregates local data and mediates them to various services such as administrative procedures and transportation.

-As the core of the data-intermediation function, we will utilize open data and other data-assets for various services.
+As the core of a data-brokering function, we will utilize open data and other data-assets for various services.
 We will also promote efficient data-utilization by linking the data-held by each service.
-Therefore, we will demonstrate the true value of Area Data Coordination Platform by connecting many services and data-assets.
+Therefore, we will demonstrate the true value of an area Data Coordination Platform by connecting many services and data-assets.

-In the construction and introduction of Area Data Coordination Platform, it is important to avoid duplicate investments for similar data-linking functions and to secure open specifications that are not tied to specific services or providers.
-This allows for the freedom of service design using Area Data Coordination Platform and the realization of services optimized for individuals.
+When building or introducing an area Data Coordination Platform, it is important to avoid overlapping investments in similar data-linked areas and to guarantee open specifications that are not tied to a specific service or service provider.
+This allows for the freedom of service design using an area Data Coordination Platform and the realization of services optimized for individuals. function

 Recommended Modules

-In order to further promote these initiatives and promote interoperable data-sharing, TMG has provided recommended modules that will serve as the core of the Area Data Coordination Platform.
+In order to further promote these initiatives and promote interoperable data-sharing, we are providing a recommended module that will serve as the core of an area Data Coordination Platform.

-For support for the introduction and use of recommended modules and updated information on recommended modules, please check the area / data-linkage infrastructure initiative (Data Society Promotion Council) .
+For support for the introduction and use of recommended modules and updated information on recommended modules, please check Area / Data Coordination Platform Initiatives (Data Society Promotion Council) .

 3. Introduction of Area Data Coordination Platform